Bondey/matamecamion/README.md

-Just place this somere in your $PATH and call him when you need it :_)
+Just place this somewere in your $PATH and call him when you need it :_)